dclive/SurfaceLaptopGo/README.md

 **Next things to test:**  -igfxdbeo in NVRAM settings to see if that resolves blank screen at boot up.
 (Thanks u/Prize-Camera9254!)

 **Current annoyances:**  It appears the laptop never actually sleeps, it just disables the display when the lid is closed or MacOS tells it to sleep, leading to increased battery use / fan noise when the laptop should be sleeping but is instead simply running with the display off.

+Updating to OpenCore .87 using OCAT works flawlessly.